 memory leak bug.

-- Android does not allow you to set mtime (modification time) for files under /sdcard unless you are root.
+- Android does not allow you to set mtime (modification time) for files under /sdcard unless you are root - will be fixed in Android 8.0.

 - Android does not allow you set CPU/GPU frequency policy unless you are root.
 In many cases this is a nice nifty feature to limit your maximum performance to preserve